 The famous shots of Diagon Alley were shot right here in this spot.
 This is the closest you’ll be able to get to a place like The Leaky Cauldron or Ollivanders.

 But you can experience the magic here by going through these two market locations.
-You can get some really cool shots of you get close to the colorful walls and you can pretend it’s Diagon Alley!
+You can get some really cool shots of you getting close to the colorful walls, and you can pretend it’s Diagon Alley!

 Universal Studios: The Wizarding World of Harry Potter in the U.S.

 All Harry Potter fans should experience this theme park for themselves.
 This place is full of magical Harry Potter-themed places, from Hogsmeade to Diagon Alley, recreated at Universal Studios.